 She, and her husband Dipanjan, donated the Deb Colloquium Room in the Cotchett Law Center.

-Houston, who is the co-Chair of the UC Hastings Black Alumni Council, is a Principal Campus Counsel at the University of California, Berkeley Office of Legal Affairs.
+Houston, who is the co-Chair of the UC Law SF Black Alumni Council, is a Principal Campus Counsel at the University of California, Berkeley Office of Legal Affairs.
 He previously served as the Senior Counsel of Procurement in the University of California Office of the General Counsel.